-- Cervical collar is effective in maintaining patient's head in a neutral position. - {Dual Lumen Airways (e.g., Combitube, Pharyngotracheal Lumen Airway (PtL), King Airway or Laryngeal Mask Airways (LMA)}, are acceptable rescue airway devices and satisfy the rescue airway component.
-Use of these devices is limited to patients who need an artificial airway and are apneic and pulseless. - If a foreign body is seen, attempt to remove it using suction.
+- Always secure the ET tube in place, preferably with a commercial tube-securing device. - Cervical collar is effective in maintaining patient's head in a neutral position. - Reassess ET tube placement every time the patient is moved. - {Lighted Stylet Intubation} or {Camera Assisted Intubation} may be utilized. - Dual Lumen Airways, e.g., Combitube, Pharyngotracheal Lumen Airway (PtL), King Airway or Laryngeal Mask Airways (LMA), are acceptable airway devices.
+Use of these devices is limited to patients who need an artificial airway and are apneic. - If routine ventilation procedures are unsuccessful, try to visualize obstruction with laryngoscope.
+If a foreign body is seen, attempt to remove it using suction, or Magill forceps.